Tumble dryer glossary

 Easy care/Synthetics

 Programs for drying synthetics (clothes made from polyester, for example) will typically allow you to dry about half the amount of clothing you would put in a cottons load.
-Most 7kg capacity dryers, for example, will let you dry either 3kg or 3.5kg of synthetic clothing in one go.
+The drying capacities for synthetic programs are normally lower that the overall capacity of the machine (see synthetics capacity below).

+When we test tumble dryers, we dry clothes on four different settings, including the easy case/synthetics program.
+We give a star rating for how quickly machines dry on each.

+To dry one kg of laundry, some take less than 15 minutes, and others more than half an hour.
+You can imagine, therefore, that if you're drying a larger load, it could take quite some time - and money.

 Easy iron